CommitToTheBit/committothebit.github.io/_tabs/resume.md

 ---
 # the default layout is 'page'
-icon: fas fa-info-circle
+icon: fas fa-address-card
-order: 4
+order: 3
 ---

 I got into game development the long way round.
 The truth is, I only started making games after my undergrad, where I spent half my time studying maths and the other half messing about with theatre.
 It's these interests, though, that make me the programmer I am today.
 Whether fine-tuning a shader or generating whole worlds at the touch of a button, I try to approach design problems with a real mathematical rigour - but never lose sight of the bigger artistic picture.